 How to Redecorate without Breaking the Bank

-Do you want that boutique hotel look but do not have the money to splash out on an interior designer to create it?
-Well look no further, as we have some top tips on how to give your home a luxurious look without costing you a fortune.
+http://www.mahahome.com/Do you want that boutique hotel look but do not have the money to splash out on an interior designer to create it?
+Well, look no further, as we have some top tips on how to give your home a luxurious look without costing you a fortune.

 Incorporate pattern and texture.

 This is a fabulous way to enhance any room, as it adds contrast and interest as well as creating dimension.
-For example, look for alternative wall coverings such grass cloth or other textured wall papers, get a chair re-upholstered in a velvet or similar rich fabric, or find new cushions covers that are textured, sculptural or in beautiful colours.
+For example, look for alternative wall coverings such as grasscloth or other textured wallpapers, get a chair reupholstered in velvet or similar rich fabric, or find new cushions covers that are textured, sculptural or in beautiful colors.